 Membership in Phi Eta Sigma identifies its members to employers, professional and graduate schools as persons of superior academic ability and performance.

-The University of Central Florida 's Phi Eta Sigma chapter was re-chartered on November 12, 2004.
+The University of Central Florida chapter of Phi Eta Sigma was re-chartered on November 12, 2004.
 During this ceremony, the chapter was re-established on campus and 150 students were inducted into the honor society.